 3. What does it mean when the stock splits?
 Does that make it a better deal?
 Should I buy more?

-A stock split means nothing .
-If you think 4 quarters are worth more than a dollar, you'll love stock splits.
+A stock split means nothing.
+You can slice a pizza into 6, or 8, or 12: it’s still the same pizza.
+So if you think 4 quarters are worth more than a dollar, you'll love stock splits.
 But beyond the price of entry to own a bit of the company, a split changes nothing.

-4. My buddy's cousin works for at a bank and he says XYZ company is a great buy at the current stock price, it's about to pop.
+4. My buddy's cousin works at an investment bank and he says XYZ company is a great buy at the current stock price, it's about to pop.
 Should I pick some up?

 5. How much of my savings should I put into stocks?
 My broker (boyfriend, sister, dad, colleague, barista, hairstylist) says I should have __% in the market but I should also have some in bonds and leave the rest mostly in cash...?